Looking Backward: Retrospective Backward Synthesis for Goal-Conditioned GFlowNets: Experiments

 \section{Experiments}

-In this section, we conduct extensive experiments to investigate our Retrospective Backward Synthesis (RBS) method to answer the following key questions: \begin{itemize}[leftmargin=*] \item How does RBS-GFN compare with baselines in terms of sample efficiency and success rates? \item Can RBS-GFN scale to more complex environments? \item Can RBS-GFN effectively generalize to unseen goals and varying environments? \item Can RBS-GFN be built upon different GFlowNets training objectives? \item What's the influence of employing different backward policies for backward trajectory synthesis? \end{itemize}
+In this section, we conduct extensive experiments to investigate our Retrospective Backward Synthesis (RBS) method to answer the following key questions: i) How does RBS-GFN compare against previous baselines in terms of sample efficiency and success rates? ii) Can RBS-GFN scale to complex and high-dimensional environments? iii) Can RBS-GFN effectively generalize to unseen goals and unseen environments? iv) Is RBS-GFN general and can be built upon different GFlowNets training objectives? v) What are the effects of important components in RBS-GFN?